hacksparrow/node-easyimage/README.md

 y - y offset for cropping, defaults to 0. quality - quality of processed image, 1 to 100. gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center.
-fill - fill area flag, image is resized to completely fill the target crop dimensions, defaults to `false`. background - background color, defaults to "white".
+fill - fill area flag, image is resized to completely fill the target crop dimensions, defaults to false. background - background color, defaults to "white".
 If specified, automatically flattens the image. flatten - if present, the image will be flattened (flattening removes alpha channel).
+Defaults to false.
 ```

 ## Examples